How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Protip: Prepare templates

 Keeping templates ready for most common types of social media content saves time and maintains design consistency.
-In addition, using templates will ensure that your social media content will stay on-brand no matter who is creating it.
+Using templates will ensure that your social media content will stay on brand no matter who is creating it.

 Style Guide